Woman doing a stretching exercise in sportswear made of elastane or spandex material

 05

-What is elastane made of?
-The answer is shocking to many.
-This sporty fiber is created in the chemical laboratory on a synthetic basis.
-According to the EU Textile Labeling Regulation, it must consist of at least 85 percent polyurethane, a material derived from the non-renewable raw materials crude oil and natural gas.
-The production requires a huge amount of energy and the resulting intermediate products are problematic for the environment.
+The sporty fiber is created in the chemical laboratory on a synthetic basis.
+According to EU textile labeling regulations, it must consist of at least 85% polyurethane, a material that is obtained from the non-renewable raw materials crude oil and natural gas.
+Enormous amounts of energy are required for production and the resulting intermediate products are problematic for the environment.

 06

-While environmentally friendly recycling processes already exist for regenerative natural fibers such as cotton, merino wool or linen, it has not yet been possible to develop a mature process for recycling synthetic materials such as spandex.
-Also problematic is that through the wear of the textiles, tiny particles from the synthetic fibers enter nature as microplastics.
+While there are already environmentally friendly recycling processes for regenerative natural fibers such as cotton, merino wool and linen, it has not yet been possible to develop a mature process for recycling synthetic materials such as spandex.
+Another problem is that microparticles from synthetic fibers are released into the environment as microplastics when textiles wear out.

 07